d01001110/odin-recipes/README.md

 ## Introduction

-This project is designed to demonstrate the use of HTML by showcasing a collection of recipes.
-Users can browse through the recipes, and view detailed instructions and ingredients
+This is a recipe website that showcases various recipes using HTML.

 ## Features